sarpaslan/Hexatown/README.md

 - I worked on this project for total of  1.5 month.
-- Because of paid assets i can't share all of the project.
-(This is not the original repo for this project)
+- Because of paid assets i can't make the original repo public.